EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/io.files.md

     assume user/pass are given in file
 ### io.files.saveh

 Save a matrix into HDF5 file.
 Package: Util.IO Description: Save a matrix into HDF5 file.
 If file exist then will add it as a new dataset to the same file.
+This is becoming faster than matlab (2014a) for matices with